 Using music in videos is a great way to make them compelling, but it's important to avoid improper use of copyrighted music.
 You should assume all material created by others is copyrighted and that you need permission to use it.
 Videos, blog posts, and music are all examples of works automatically protected by copyright.
-They do not need to say "copyright" or have a "©" mark.
-Once the content is created, it is copyrighted.
-If you do want to use music in your videos, we would encourage you to find work labeled "public domain" or covered under a Creative Commons or another attribution license indicating the item is free to use.
+They don't need to say "copyright" or have a "©" mark next to it, either-once it's created, it's copyrighted.
+If you do want to use music in your videos we would encourage you to find work labeled public domain or covered under a Creative Commons or another attribution license indicating the item is free to use.